ZheniaTrochun/replicated-log/Readme.md

    2. Sentinel inserts item locally by id without locking
    3. Sentinel responds with success
    4. If response successful - send success to result channel
-3. Wait for all requests
+3. Wait for `writeConcern - 1` responses from sentinels
 4. Return success